ASSESSING IF THE PRAY MANUSCRIPT/HUNGARIAN CODEX IS EVIDENCE IN FAVOUR OF TURIN SHROUD

 HERRINGBONE

-For the sake of argument, say the picture shows the herringbone pattern.
+For the sake of argument, let’s say the

-too much to believe that the codex artist knew of the Shroud pattern when nobody else
+It is too much to believe that the codex artist knew about the

-seems to have known of it.
-If he did then it is more likely that he was the
+did, then it is more likely that he was the inspiration for the

 been to Palestine.